Building control applications

 Full plans applications should include:

-- two copies of the detailed drawings of the proposed building work to a scale of not less than 1:100
+- one copy of the detailed drawings of the proposed building work to a scale of not less than 1:100

-- two copies of a site or location plan showing proposal site boundaries and position of public sewers, to a scale of not less than 1:1250
+- one copy of a site or location plan showing proposal site boundaries and position of public sewers, to a scale of not less than 1:1250

 - Full plans payment